ahmedEid1/java-course-assignment-1/README.md

 - all problems run from the main class by instantiating the problem class

 ### Note:
-- from problem 3 another solution where I only add the needed code and nothing else can be found in `OtherSolution.StringCharcaters` class
+- another solution for problem 3 where I only add the needed code and nothing else can be found in `OtherSolution.StringCharcaters` class
 ---
 ### how to run: